0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 }'
 ```

 The Response Body contains a JWT `Bearer Token`.
-This token will be used in order to authenticate yourself as a Signed-in Organization Account.
+This token will be used in order to authenticate yourself as a Signed-in Organization Account and get the authorization to use the API Endpoints.

 ```json
 {